History

 British Value: Individual liberty, Rule of Law Links with Geography |

 Intent: To develop an awareness of the past using common words and phrases relating to the passing of time.
 To identify similarities and differences between ways of life for adults and children in different periods of History.
 To use a wide vocabulary of everyday historical terms.
 To explore events, objects and pictures and use a wide range of information to answer questions Changes beyond living memory.
 To look at events and significant individuals that are significant locally, nationally or globally.
-To explain how people have helped us to have better lives and how the lives of significant individuals in the past have contributed to local, national and international achievements.
+To explain how people have helped us to have better lives and how the lives of significant individuals in the past have contributed to local, national and international achievements Implementation:

 |